theartusz/toolbox-reference-angular/README.md

 ### Hook up with backend

-The following project by @salilsaini868 is a good reference project on how to combine a donet project with an Angular 5 project.
+The following project by @salilsaini868 is a good reference project on how to combine a DOTNET project with an Angular 5 project.
 In the following project a swagger generation tool has been used to hook up the front end to the webapi:

 [Example project](https://github.com/salilsaini868/Recruitment-System/tree/develop/web)